'We can't afford it': the ruse that denies ordinary people basic public services

 Senator Bernie Sanders, campaigning for the Democratic nomination for the 2020 U.S. presidential election, is calling for "Medicare for all."
 His critics respond that he wants to take Americans' health insurance away, or invoke the favourite ruse: "we can't afford it."

 It is nonsense to argue that medicare for all is unaffordable.
-Specialists writing in The Lancet estimate medicare for all would save $450 billion annually, and save 68,000 lives each year.
+Specialists writing in The Lancet estimate medicare for all would save $450 billion annually and save 68,000 lives each year.

 As economist Robert Reich, former secretary of labour under Bill Clinton, points out, the costs of inaction are much greater than the costs of medicare for all.

-American health care expenses represent the equivalent of 17 per cent of GDP, up from 5 per cent in 1960.
+American health care expenses represent the equivalent of 17 per cent of GDP, up from five per cent in 1960.
 This far exceeds the 9-11 per cent of GDP equivalent costs for health care in other wealthy countries.

 Public health insurance would lower administrative costs, and cover the 37 million Americans who have no health care access and benefit another 41 million currently with poor coverage.